IaM3134/Currency-Converter/README.md

 # Currency Converter
 This is a simple and interactive Currency Converter application built using HTML, CSS, and JavaScript.
-The application fetches real-time currency exchange rates using an API, allowing users to convert between different currencies easily.
+The application fetches currency exchange rates using an API, allowing users to convert between different currencies easily.

 # Features
 - Real-Time Exchange Rates: The application uses an external API to fetch the exchange rates for various currencies.